 Our online materials cover subjects ranging from math and finance to history and art.
 With thousands of bite-sized videos, step-by-step problems, and instant progress information, Khan Academy provides a rich and engaging learning experience.
 You can earn points and badges along the way, and coach others as well.

-In August 2004, Sal Khan began remotely tutoring his cousin, Nadia, who was struggling with “unit conversion”.
-This "Swiss-cheese" gap in her knowledge was not allowing her to be placed on the more advanced math track.
-Since Nadia was in New Orleans and Sal was in Boston working at a hedge fund at that time, Sal started tutoring her via telephone and Yahoo Doodle after work.
+In August 2004, Sal Khan began remotely tutoring his cousin, Nadia, who was struggling with unit conversion.
+This "Swiss-cheese" gap in her knowledge was not allowing her to be placed in the more advanced math track.
+Since Nadia was in New Orleans, and Sal was in Boston working at a hedge fund at the time, Sal started tutoring her through the phone and Yahoo Doodle after work.

 The organization was incorporated as a 501c(3) nonprofit in 2008.
-Sal continued to work on Khan Academy during his spare time until the fall of 2009 when he quit his hedge fund job and decided to pursue the endeavor full-time.
-He lived off of his savings for the first 9 months until he received his first significant donation from Ann Doerr.
+Sal continued to work on Khan Academy during his spare time until the fall of 2009, when he quit his hedge fund job and decided to pursue the endeavor full-time.
+He lived off of his savings for the first nine months, until he received his first significant donation from Ann Doerr.
 In September 2010, Khan Academy received large grants from Google ($2 million) and the Bill and Melinda Gates Foundation ($1.5 million) and began to build out an organization.